-When the turkey is done and comes out of the oven, make sure to save the pan juices.
+When the turkey is done and comes out of the oven, save the pan juices.
 Some can be used for making gravy while the bird is resting, and save some to pour into the leftover containers with the turkey to keep it moist in the fridge.

-This method works perfectly for roasting whole chickens too, just use a little less salt, and use your meat thermometer to test for done-ness.
+This method works perfectly for roasting whole chickens too, just use less salt, and use your meat thermometer to test for done-ness.

 - A turkey (about 14 lbs, frozen is fine)